Westchester County Drug Trafficking Lawyer

 - Whether the trafficking occurred in proximity to a school zone or involved distribution to minors

-Penalties for Westchester Offenses
+Penalties for Westchester County Trafficking Offenses

 All sales of controlled substances under New York law are felony offenses, ranging in severity from fifth-degree, or the least serious, to first-degree, or the most serious.
 Under New York, Penal Law §70.71(b)(i) individuals convicted of a Class A-1 felony drug trafficking offense could face eight to 20 years in prison, followed by five years of supervised release.

 Aside from the years in prison and thousands of dollars in fines that can result from a drug trafficking conviction, you are likely to continue to suffer the consequences after you have served your sentence.
 A permanent criminal record for a drug trafficking felony can alter your rights, make it more difficult to find employment, and hinder your ability to go to college or seek safe and affordable housing.
-A Westchester drug trafficking lawyer may be in the best position to defend you against drug trafficking allegations and their potential repercussions.
+A Westchester drug trafficking lawyer may be in the best position to defend you against these allegations and their potential repercussions.

 Having legal counsel may enable you to challenge the legality of the evidence in your case, ensure that the substance identification was valid, and generally protect you from illegal actions by law enforcement authorities.
 With a strong legal advocate to guide you through any criminal proceedings, you may place yourself in a stronger position to successfully overcome or minimize the charges against you.
 Call today to learn more.